COVID-19 pandemic in the Dominican Republic: National measures

 On 17 March, President Danilo Medina gave an address to the nation and declared a state of emergency, announcing a series of measures to try and stop the spread of the virus.
 He ordered all land, sea, and air borders be closed for the next 15 days, taking effect as of 19 March.
-Additionally, all commercial business activity will be suspended, with the exception of supermarkets, convenience stores, gas stations, and pharmacies.
-Schools will remain closed through 13 April, and public employees who are 60 years of age or over, or those with a pre-existing health condition, must stay confined to their residences.
+Additionally, all commercial business activity was to be suspended, with the exception of supermarkets, convenience stores, gas stations, and pharmacies.
+Schools were to remain closed through 13 April, and public employees who are 60 years of age or over, or those with a pre-existing health condition, must stay confined to their residences.

 On 20 March 2020, the government decreed a mandatory night curfew from 8pm to 6am until 3 April.
 Only doctors and health workers, journalists, and guardsmen were exempt.
 However, many residents in the Greater Santo Domingo area resisted the measure; on the first night, 1,714 were arrested during the curfew.
 On the second night, 2,102 were arrested during the curfew.

 On 26 March 2020, the government extended the night curfew schedule to 13 hours: from 5pm to 6am.